zapabob/ROCm/README.md

 	sudo yum install -y epel-release
 	sudo yum install -y dkms kernel-headers-`uname -r` kernel-devel-`uname -r`

-## SLES 15 SP1

-The following section tells you how to perform an install and uninstall ROCm on SLES 15 SP 1.
-Run the following commands once for a fresh install on the operating system:

-	sudo usermod -a -G video  $LOGNAME
-	sudo usermod  -a -G sudo $LOGNAME
-	sudo reboot

-###Installation

-1. Install the "dkms" package.

-		sudo SUSEConnect --product PackageHub/15.1/x86_64
-     		sudo zypper install dkms

-2. Add the ROCm repo.

-     	sudo zypper clean --all
-     	sudo zypper addrepo --no-gpgcheck http://repo.radeon.com/rocm/zyp/zypper/ rocm
-     	sudo zypper ref
-     	zypper install rocm-dkms
-     	sudo zypper install rocm-dkms
-     	sudo reboot

-**Run the following command once**

-	cat <<EOF | sudo tee /etc/modprobe.d/10-unsupported-modules.conf
-	allow_unsupported_modules 1
-	EOF
-	sudo modprobe amdgpu

-3. Verify the ROCm installation.

-   Run /opt/rocm/bin/rocminfo and /opt/rocm/opencl/bin/x86_64/clinfo commands to list the GPUs and verify that the ROCm installation is successful.

-**Uninstallation**

-To uninstall, use the following command:

-  	sudo zypper remove rocm-dkms rock-dkms

-**Ensure all other installed packages/components are removed.**

-Note: Ensure all the content in the /opt/rocm directory is completely removed.

-## ROCm Installation
 ### Installing ROCm

 To install ROCm on your system, follow the instructions below: